shipt/py-volley/README.md

 - `./example/external_data_consumer.py` consumes from `output-topic` and logs to console.

 ## Getting started

+Check out projects already using Volley:
+  - [TLMD Future Route Actualizer](https://github.com/shipt/tlmd-future-route-actualizer) - Single worker that consumes from Kafka, does processing and invokes ML models, then publishes results to Kafka.
+  - [Bundle Optimization Engine](https://github.com/shipt/ml-bundle-engine) - Collection of workers that consume/produce to Kafka, Redis, and Postgres.

 A full example is provided in `./example`.
 Run this example locally with `make run.example`.